 - Jesus is real and people are better for choosing that faith.
 Believe.

-- The fruitfulness of ministry can be measured by whether people come to follow Jesus as a result of its work. and there are other good and urgent things to be done as well.
+- The fruitfulness of some ministry can be measured by whether people come to follow Jesus as a result of its work. and there are other good and urgent things to be done as well.

 - Life is hard and it’s good.
 Complain less, solve more.

 - Real love inspires people to follow.
 Love first.

 - Be about building team if you want a thing to grow.

 - People need and work better when they have heard an honest declaration of the good in them.
 Encourage people.

 - We’re not delicate.
 Work hard.

 - Keep moving.